 The outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
 These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally resulting in an economic slowdown.
 Global equity markets have experienced significant volatility and weakness.
+Supply chain disruption, in addition to the higher energy prices associated with the war in Ukraine, have resulted in inflationary pressure.
 Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
 The duration and impact of the COVID-19 outbreak is unknown at this time, as is the efficacy of the government and central bank interventions.
 It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition in future periods.
 The Company is closely monitoring the business environment as a result to ensure minimal disruption to business operations.

-14. COMMITMENTS AND CONTINGENCIES (continued)
+14. COMMITMENTS AND CONTINGENCIES (CONTINUED)